What does it mean to be FirstGen?

 - Mentoring and community service opportunities

-- FirstGen students have the opportunity to become a part of our Student Ambassador Program which allows them to be mentors to incoming freshman
+- FirstGen students have the opportunity to become a part of our Mentorship Program which allows them to mentor first year students

 - Internship opportunities